 This gives EIS investors the option to offset the tax relief against income tax from the previous year.

 You can only do this if you have sufficient EIS allowance in the tax year to which you’re carrying back.

 Unlike VCTs, any EIS returns will be mostly in the form of capital growth, rather than dividends.

 Each offer will normally indicate a target return, which is a target only and not guaranteed.
 Target returns vary significantly from around 1.3x to over 10x money invested.
 Higher target returns often indicate higher risks.

 What are the charges?

 The charges vary depending on the type of investment and whether it is an EIS managed portfolio or a single EIS company.
 Within a managed portfolio, there will usually be annual management charges paid to the manager as well as initial fees and often performance-related fees.
-With an individual company EIS, there may be an initial fee; however, there may not be explicit annual management fees, as essentially the cost of running the company is the cost of doing business.
+With an individual company EIS, there may be an initial fee and performance fee; however, there may not be explicit annual management fees, as essentially the cost of running the company is the cost of doing business.

 In some cases, the investment costs are borne by the investee company, rather than the investor.